rg4443/CS50/README.md

 # CS50 Repository About

-This repository stores all of the folders and files from various Harvard CS50 courses.
-This repository stores all of the solutions I came up along with problem-sets, and final projects for the courses: CS50AI, an introductory course to Artificial Intelligence, CS50P an introductory course to Python, and CS50C which is the first six weeks of CS50 that used the C programming language.
+This repository stores some of the problem-set solutions, and final projects that I came up with for the courses: CS50AI--an introductory course to Artificial Intelligence, CS50P--an introductory course to Python, and CS50C which is the first six weeks of the CS50 course that used the C programming language.

 # List of Assignments